 If you're tired of the nightmare of feeling like a sausage in your cycling clothes (and feeling embarrassed to be seen in public while wearing them), the Hi-Rise Holster has come to the rescue.
-The short reminds several of our testers of the Lululemon "Fast and Free Crop II" with its easy-to-access side pockets that keep your phone, keys, and other essentials just a grab away.
+The short reminds several of our testers of the yoga pants that have easy-to-access side pockets that keep your phone, keys, and other essentials just a grab away.
+(This frees up a rider from having to wear a traditional cycling jersey with back-pockets.
+Maybe you could pair this short with a tank top on a summer day and say "goodbye" to your farmer's tan.)
 Taller riders may especially appreciate the added length of this short as well riders concerned with showing a little too much skin.

 This short is also noticeably looser than all other shorts included in this review.
 For some riders looking for a commute short, or something to wear in public, this might be a fantastic attribute.
 For racers or endurance riders, however, the looseness of the short (especially in the crotch area) could lead to unwanted chafing as the miles accumulate.